faultroll/fgobject/README.md

 - _prot -- for interface(one class many interface)
 - n_prerequisites & prerequisites -- for interface inherit(because interface struct don't have children or super like class)

-The GType have three essential part of oop(TODO polymorph, maybe contains in interface), so we could just uses GType to reinvent the oop system.
+The GType have three essential part of oop(TODO polymorph, maybe contains in interface), so we can just use GType to reinvent the oop system.
-(generic & signals & paramspecs in GObject are unneeded for basic oop)
+(generic/GValue & signals/closure & ffi/marshal/paramspecs in GObject are unneeded for basic oop)